 - JOURNALISM.
 This course introduces students to the various types and styles of journalistic writing.
-An elective course, Journalism is recommended for students considering applying to school publications.
+An 227 elective course, Journalism is recommended for students considering applying to school publications.
 One semester for grades 10-12.
-0.5 credit - \248 SPEECH.
-Students learn to deal with fear and nervousness and to be confident and effective in a speaking situation.
+0.5 credit - SPEECH.
+Students learn to deal with fear and nervousness and to be confident and effective in a speaking \248 situation.
 Class activities include group discussions, extemporaneous and memorized speeches, and critiques.
 An emphasis is on applying speech skills outside of class.
 Prerequisite: Communication and Analysis One semester course for grades 11-12.

-- 261 DRAMA: PERFORMANCE.
+0.5 credit - 261 DRAMA: PERFORMANCE.
 This course introduces the art of drama as communication.
-Students are challenged to develop skill in vocal articulation, projection, improvisation, stage presence, and familiarization with dramatic terms. - One semester for grades 11-12.

-- 249 CREATIVE WRITING.
+Students are challenged to develop skill in vocal articulation, projection, improvisation, stage presence, and familiarization with dramatic terms.
+One semester for grades 11-12. - 249 CREATIVE WRITING.
 The writing of short stories, poetry, and plays encourages imaginative expression.
 For students who enjoy writing and are ready for a challenge.

-0.5 credit

-- YEARBOOK.
+One semester for grades 11-12. - 247 YEARBOOK.
 Staff members use a period daily to work on the yearbook.
 Only students already appointed to the staff should include this in their schedule.
 Students receive a pass or fail grade.
 Recommended prior courses: Journalism, Photography, and/or Two-dimensional Design.
 First semester for grades 11-12.
+0.25 credit